projetos-codic-ibict/dspace-updater-tool/readme.md

-# (versão beta) Migrador de versões antigas do DSpace para versão 7
+# Migrador de versões antigas do DSpace para versão 7

+# Disclaimer:
+- This is a Beta Version
+- Commercial use is not allowed

 Autor: Márcio Gurgel (marcio.rga@gmail.com)